borzunov/plusplus/README.md

 ### Enabling increments in the whole package

-The Python import system allows to load modules not only from files but from any reasonable place (e.g. there was a [module](https://github.com/drathier/stack-overflow-import) that enables importing code from Stack Overflow answers).
+The Python import system allows loading modules not only from files but from any reasonable place (e.g. there was a [module](https://github.com/drathier/stack-overflow-import) that enables importing code from Stack Overflow answers).
 The only thing you need is to provide module contents, including its bytecode.